Palestinian journalist killed in Israel-Gaza protests

 “I screamed to him ‘Yaser are you alright?’.
 He didn’t respond and there was blood on the ground underneath him.
 I knew it was a bad injury and people carried him away,” said Abu Amra.

-Video footage showed Murtaja being placed in an ambulance with crowds around and black smoke billowing in the distance, where protesters had set tyres alight.
+Video footage showed Murtaja being carried to an ambulance with crowds around and black smoke rising from where protesters had set tyres alight, east of Khan Younis, in the southern Gaza Strip.

+Murtaja was married with a two-year-old son.
+Hundreds of mourners, among them many journalists, attended his funeral on Saturday.

+His body was covered with a Palestinian flag and his press jacket laid beside him on the stretcher as it was carried through the streets of Gaza City to his home for a last farewell.

 Israel Radio, citing an unnamed source in Gaza, said Murtaja had been operating a camera drone on Friday.
 Abu Amra and two other Palestinian journalists said Murtaja was not operating a camera drone when shot.